kobostone/Huawei-Switch-Command-Note/README.md

 ### Configuring a trunk interface ⚙️

-Assign interface GigabitEthernet 0/0/4 as a trunk interface:
+Assign interface GigabitEthernet 0/0/4 as a trunk interface and assign to vlan 10 and 20

 [switch1]`interface GigabitEthernet 0/0/4`
 [switch1-GigabitEthernet0/0/4]`port link-type trunk`